These are the school's prospects for the 2013 NFL Draft by status * - denotes 2014 prospect ** - denotes 2015 prospect.

 Nathan Stanley, QB, Southeastern Louisiana

 Height: 6-5.
 Weight: 215.
 Projected 40 Time: 4.95.
 Projected Round (2013): 6-FA.
-2/16/13: Stanley started out his career at Ole Miss before transferring to Southeastern Louisiana.
+4/24/13: Stanley started out his career at Ole Miss before transferring to Southeastern Louisiana.
 The senior completed 53 percent of his passes for 1,705 yards with eight touchdowns and nine interceptions this year.
-He also performed well at the East-West Shrine.
+Stanley also performed well at the East-West Shrine.
+He was not at the Combine.

 Stanley displays all the physical tools NFL teams look for with a strong arm and good pocket presence.
 He will need some development, but could be a good sleeper for the third day of the 2013 NFL Draft.